 In the present study, MFA was used to evaluate differences between French and American participants in how they described specific excerpts and used specific adjectives.
+This application of MFA can be generalized to different groups of participants or other sources of data measured on the same set of observations.
+When the data take the form of a contingency table, MFA allows for the analysis of the contributions to both the observations and the variables.

 Partial Least Squares Correlation